-Modifiable Risk Factors in Cancer in First Nations in Ontario
+Modifiable Risk Factors for Cancer in First Nations

-- First Nations adults and adolescents living on-reserve reported a high prevalence of cigarette smoking (50% and 30%, respectively).
-This was followed closely by First Nations adults and adolescents living off-reserve (43% and 14%, respectively).
-These numbers are significantly greater than those among their non-Aboriginal counterparts (22% in adults and 4% in adolescents) (Figure 1).
+- First Nations adults and adolescents living on-reserve reported a high prevalence of cigarette smoking (50% and 30%, respectively), followed closely by First Nations adults and adolescents living off-reserve (43% and 14%, respectively).
+These numbers are significantly greater than among their non-Aboriginal counterparts (22% in adults and 4.2% in adolescents).

 Vegetable and fruit consumption